KasperKnop/WEB1/docs/index.md

 ### Competencies

-Upon completing this course, students will have gained the competencies to:
+You will gain the competencies to:

 -   Create responsive, user-friendly, interactive, and dynamic websites.
 -   Establish a strong foundation in core web standards, preparing for the development of web applications using modern frameworks and tools.